-The National AfterSchool Association (NAA), a professional membership organization governed by a Board of Directors, is seeking candidates to fill open board positions beginning July 2019.
-The primary focus of this year’s board applications is on leaders whose work and professional expertise can further the goals of NAA.
+The National AfterSchool Association (NAA), a professional membership organization governed by a Board of Directors, is seeking candidates to fill board positions for terms starting July 2021.
+The primary focus of this year’s board applications is on leaders whose work and professional expertise can further the goals of NAA and the afterschool profession.

 NAA Board Priorities

 The National Afterschool Association is the national professional membership association for people who work with and on behalf of youth during out-of-school time.